aiven/devportal/docs/platform/reference/meltdown-spectre-vulnerabilities.rst

-Aiven statement on Meltdown and Spectre vulnerabilities
+Aiven statement on meltdown and spectre vulnerabilities
 =======================================================

 Information regarding the Intel/AMD/ARM CPU flaw that affects Aiven services